2013 Sees Record Number of Exonerations

 This news reflects a growing concern with many of the causes of wrongful conviction that are often ignored, including false confessions extracted under the threat of the death penalty.

-But, it also shows that we still have a long way to go, and the importance of abolishing the death penalty to protect the innocent from wrongful conviction.
+But it also shows that we still have a long way to go, and it shows the importance of abolishing the death penalty to protect the innocent from wrongful conviction.
 Read more about the Beatrice Six case, the largest exoneration ever in the country.